hzd1719/NFT-Raffle/README.md

     * **Bonus** * The proxy deployment can be achieved using create2.

 ### Environment
-* The written contracts should be deployed on a Sepolia testnetowrk environment.
+* The written contracts should be deployed on a Sepolia test network environment.
 * A sample purchases should be acomplished.
 * For the purpose of the task a surprise winner should be selected before the time ends, collecting 50% of the gathered funds.
 At the end of the time another winner will collect all gathered funds left.
 * **Bonus** * Write simple tests verifying the deployment and the lottery winner.